-Why do we waste so much time online?
-We know we should be studying, or learning a skill, or coding, or whatever – but instead we watch YouTube videos.
+Why do we waste so much time online? or, How to Stop Wasting Time on Internet?
+We know we should be studying, learning a skill, or coding, or whatever – but instead, we watch YouTube videos.
 Or we scroll through Facebook with glazed-over eyes.

-Yes, Internet kills our time faster than anything else.
+Yes, the Internet kills our time faster than anything else.

 What most of us don’t realize is that excessive internet surfing works just like any other addiction.
-It hacks the reward system in our brain and makes us feel demotivated to engage in real world activities – socializing, exercise, working – the things that fuel personal growth.
-You know what’s worse?
-Internet addiction can ultimately lead to isolation, depression and anxiety!
+It hacks the reward system in our brain and makes us feel demotivated to engage in real-world activities – socializing, exercise, working – the things that fuel personal growth.
+Do you know what’s worse?
+Internet addiction can ultimately lead to isolation, depression, and anxiety!

-So, we need to find it’s remedy, right?
-That’s what looked for all over the internet (I know, ironic, but what other options did I have?) and these are the 5 ways I came up with:
+So, we need to find its remedy, right?
+That’s what looked for all over the internet (I know, ironic, but what other options did I have?) and these are the 5 ways on How to Stop Wasting Time on Internet:

 1. Put Some Restrictions on Yourself (Apps that can help you)

 Okay, I know, this is like the most obvious answer to this problem.
 You are saying, “I know it seems that If I’m locked down from the internet, I can’t use it anymore.
 But only if it were that easy.
 I log out from the social media, only to log back in minutes later.
 It doesn’t work.”